 Once everything is mixed, use a spoon and place the butter onto plastic wrap.
 The hardest part is rolling your concoction into the shape of a log.
 It might take a few extra minutes to do this.

 Two hours later, you’ll have a roll of honey butter ready to dip into for use in anything you want.
 The uses for it are the most exciting thing of all, not including exponential health benefits.

 Using Honey Butter in Your Favorite Foods

-Take some time to find out all the amazing foods you can make with honey butter.
+Take some time to find out all the amazing foods you can make with honey butter using organic honeys.
 You can instantly apply it inside cornbread or biscuits if you’re making a batch for dinner or breakfast.

 Another great thing to put it into is home-baked bread.
-Your family is going to love the taste of bread again when it has that honey-sweet taste.
+Your family is going to love the taste of bread again when it has these types of honeys for a sweeter taste.

 Also try honey butter on your morning toast, on bagels, or an English muffin.
-That will give you a sweet kick to your morning, and give you a true health-food.
-When you use true raw honey from Artie’s Harvest, you will be consuming something with as many antioxidants as in fruits and vegetables.
+That gives you a sweet kick to your morning, and it’s a true health food.
+When you use true raw honey from Artie’s Harvest (rather than processed regular honey), you’re consuming something with as many antioxidants as in fruits and vegetables.

-Other breakfast foods to try honey butter in include waffles, pancakes, or French toast.
+Other breakfast foods to try honey butter on: Waffles, pancakes, or French toast.